vladlos/lt-challe/README.md

-# Welcome to Remix + Vite!
+# LottieFiles challeng

-📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.
+Remix js was chosen as a main tool.
+Mongo+Prisma orm for database.
+Tailwind for styling

 ## Development